openfaas/docs/docs/openfaas-pro/postgres-events.md

 # Trigger functions from Postgres

-Trigger functions efficiently without the overhead of database triggers.
+Trigger functions from [PostgreSQL](https://www.postgresql.org/) tables efficiently without the overhead of database triggers.

 > Note: This feature is included for [OpenFaaS Pro](https://openfaas.com/support/) customers.

 ## Installation

-### Postgres database
+### Configure your Postgresql database

-You can configure a cloud/managed Postgres database or install Postgres locally, the following settings are required in `postgresql.conf`:
+You can configure a cloud/managed Postgresql database or install Postgres locally, the following settings are required in `postgresql.conf`:

 ```yaml
 wal_level = logical